Running IET Communities events

 that tells you about how we can help and some other ideas.
 The first thing you should do though is ensure your event is entered onto the IET Events Calendar.
 This briefing tells you about the tool and how to access it.

-We know not all engineers are comfortable in marketing so this Gold standard event calendar page shows you how the experts sell an event online.
+We know not all volunteers will have experience in marketing so this Gold standard event calendar page shows you how the experts sell an event online.

 Hosting your event

-If your delegates’ experience is good then this will have a positive effect on the reputation of your network and the IET.
+If your delegates have a good experience then this will have a positive impact on the reputation of your network and the IET.
 Read this briefing to find out how to leave your delegates with the right impression.

 Post event analysis and output